Mortgage Q&A: “How many mortgage quotes should I get?”

 So not spending a considerable amount of time shopping for one would be very ill advised.
 Don’t be one of the many individuals who obtains just one mortgage quote!

 - But the more mortgage quotes you receive the better your odds of finding that low rate

-- A study from Freddie Mac found that even two quotes can save you thousands
+- A study from Freddie Mac found that even two quotes as opposed to one can save you thousands over the loan term

 - And 5+ quotes from different lenders has the ability to save you even more

 These days, we’ve got the luxury of using the Internet to comparison shop.